 - In January 2018, Standard & Poor's downgraded Brazil's sovereign debt credit rating from BB to BB-minus with a stable outlook in light of doubts regarding the presidential election and social security reform efforts.
 In February 2019, Standard & Poor's affirmed Brazil's sovereign credit rating at BB-minus with a stable outlook.
 In December 2019, Standard & Poor's affirmed Brazil's sovereign credit rating at BB-minus with a positive outlook.
-In April 2020, Standard & Poor's maintained Brazil's sovereign credit rating at BB-minus and revised the outlook on this rating to stable, which were reaffirmed in November 2021. - In April 2018, Moody's maintained Brazil's sovereign debt credit rating at Ba2, but changed its prospect from negative to stable, maintaining it in September 2018, citing the expected new government spending cuts.
+In April 2020, Standard & Poor's maintained Brazil's sovereign credit rating at BB-minus and revised the outlook on this rating to stable, which were reaffirmed in November 2021.
+In December 2023, S&P upgraded Brazil's long-term ratings to "BB" from "BB-minus". - In April 2018, Moody's maintained Brazil's sovereign debt credit rating at Ba2, but changed its prospect from negative to stable, maintaining it in September 2018, citing the expected new government spending cuts.
 In May 2019, Moody's affirmed Brazil's sovereign credit rating at Ba2 and changed the outlook to stable.
-In May 2020, Moody's reaffirmed Brazil's sovereign credit rating at Ba2 with a stable outlook.
+In May 2020, Moody's reaffirmed Brazil's sovereign credit rating at Ba2 with a stable outlook, and in April 2022, Moody's reaffirmed the same rating and outlook.

 - In February 2018, Fitch downgraded Brazil's sovereign credit rating again to BB-negative, citing, among other reasons, fiscal deficits, the increasing burden of public debt and an inability to implement reforms that would structurally improve Brazil's public finances.
 In November 2019, Fitch maintained Brazil's sovereign credit rating at BB-minus, citing the risk of tax and economic reforms and political instability.
-In May 2020, Fitch changed its outlook to negative in the context of developments relating to the COVID-19 pandemic, which was reaffirmed in May and in December 2021, and in December 2022 - As of December 31, 2022, Brazil's sovereign credit ratings were BB- with a stable outlook, Ba2 with a stable outlook and BB- with a negative outlook by S&P, Moody's and Fitch, respectively, which is below investment grade.
+In May 2020, Fitch changed its outlook to negative in the context of developments relating to the COVID-19 pandemic, which was reaffirmed in May and in December 2021, and in December 2022.
+In December 2023, Fitch has affirmed Brazil's Long-Term Foreign-Currency Issuer Default Rating ("IDR") at 'BB' with a stable outlook. - As of December 31, 2023, Brazil's sovereign credit ratings were BB- with a stable outlook, Ba2 with a stable outlook by S&P, Moody's and Fitch, respectively, which is below investment grade.
 Any further downgrading in Brazil's sovereign credit ratings or our rating may increase the perception of risk of investors and, as a result, increase the future cost of debt issuances, adversely affecting us.